 Overview of Environmental Offerings and Opportunities at Northwestern

 Northwestern Law offers a dynamic, interdisciplinary approach to environmental law that takes full advantage of the law school's relationship with the scientific and environmental communities of Chicago.
 At the Law School itself, Northwestern offers a broad range of core and upper-level courses, ranging from the fundamentals of environmental and natural resources law to advanced topics in sustainability, energy, international environmental law, and climate change.
-More technical course offerings and research opportunities are available to law students as part of Northwestern University's Initiative on Sustainability and Energy (ISEN), the Northwestern Institute for Sustainable Practices (NisP), and the Sustainability Program at the Kellogg School of Management.
+More technical course offerings and research opportunities are available to law students as part of Northwestern University's Institute for Sustainability and Energy (ISEN), the Northwestern Institute for Sustainable Practices (NisP), and the Sustainability Program at the Kellogg School of Management.
 Northwestern also offers practical externship and clinical offerings at several major environmental organizations, including one of the leading environmental advocacy organizations in the country—the Environmental Law and Policy Center—and the nationally renowned Chicago Legal Clinic.
 The Law School also maintains close ties with law firms, corporations, local and national non-profits, and federal agencies, all of whom provide regular employment opportunities for Northwestern graduates.
 The Law School has three full-time faculty devoted to environmental law and policy and a broad range of affiliated faculty.

 The Environmental Concentration: Course and Other Requirements